Does Working Longer Hours Increase Productivity?

 - Offer breaks during the workday.
 Though 30 hour workweeks may be beneficial to some employers, other companies can’t justify the added costs of hiring extra staff.
 Instead, try offering breaks throughout the workday as part of your corporate wellness programme.
 You can provide opportunities to exercise, take a mindfulness class, or eat nutritious food at work.

 - Encourage employees to enjoy work-free after hours.
 Technology has made it easier than ever for employees to cheque email and continue work on other projects when off duty.
 Inspire your workforce to resist that temptation and make work-life balance a priority at your company.

 - Extra time is ok sometimes.
 Have a big project or tight deadline?
 Sometimes working long hours can be productive as long as it doesn’t become a habit.
 It’s the constant strain that causes the most stress.

 Find the productivity sweet spot

 There are many reasons why workers put in long hours—from cultural expectations and employer demands to individual ambition.
 However, research shows that consistently logging 50 hours or more each work negatively impacts employees and employers alike.

-Encourage organizational leaders to model healthy behavior in terms of work hours, and show managers how to help employees be productive while balancing work and life.
+Encourage organisational leaders to model healthy behaviour in terms of work hours, and show managers how to help employees be productive while balancing work and life.
 Assess employee performance based on merit and accomplishment, rather than extra hours worked.
 Asure Software’s Performance Management solution can help create a consistent system for appraising employee performance.